 Why are my homemade wedges soggy?

-I can’t find gochujang – what else could I use?
+I can’t find gochujang paste – what else could I use?

-You could use harissa paste, sriracha or another hot sauce in place of the gochujang.
-Just taste whatever you use before adding it to make sure it’s not too spicy!
+You could swap the gochujang for harissa paste, sriracha, or another hot sauce.
+Just taste whatever you use before adding it to make sure it’s not too spicy.

 Print